What is student loan deferment?

 While deferment might be a helpful option for borrowers in certain situations, there are costs and alternatives to consider.
 If you’re thinking about deferring your loans, here are a few questions to ask:

 • What type of loan do I have?
-If you have a loan that will likely not accrue interest during deferment, such as a federally subsidized or Perkins loan, deferment may be right for you.
-But if you have an unsubsidized, private or other type of loan that continues accruing interest, it’s worth considering that cost.
+If you have a loan that likely won’t accrue interest during deferment, such as a federally subsidized or Perkins loan, deferment may be right for you.
+But if you have an unsubsidized, private or other type of loan that continues accruing interest, it’s worth considering that added cost.
+If you’re not sure, you should contact your loan provider to confirm whether you will continue to accrue interest during deferment.

 • Will my current situation end soon?
 If your current situation is temporary, deferment could help you get through it.
 But a more sustainable plan may be needed for ongoing circumstances.

-Before applying for deferment, consider talking to the loan servicer.
-They may be able to find a way for you to continue making payments that fit your budget.
+Before applying for deferment, consider talking to your loan provider.
+It may be able to find a way for you to continue making payments that fit your budget.

 Student loan deferment alternatives

-Federal income-driven repayment plans offer reduced payments that can be more affordable depending on the borrower’s income and family size.
-It could be a helpful solution for borrowers with long-term circumstances.
+Federal IDR plans offer reduced payments that can be more affordable depending on the borrower’s income and family size.
+They could be a helpful solution for borrowers with long-term circumstances.

-For some borrowers, this could mean paying as low as $0 per month.
-And if the loan is not fully paid off within 20 to 25 years, it may be eligible for forgiveness.
-Federal Student Aid explains the four types of income-driven repayment plans and their qualifications.
+For some borrowers, IDR plans could mean that if the loan isn’t fully paid off within 20 to 25 years, it may be eligible for forgiveness.

 Student loan consolidation